The Horse Thief (Director: Tian Zhuangzhuang)

 Nominees Children of a Lesser God, Hannah and Her Sisters, The Mission, A Room with a View

 What to choose, what to choose?
 I had a difficult time finding that “certain something” I needed for my best picture.
-Looking around I saw that other alt Oscar writers were split in half between Hannah and Her Sisters and Platoon.
+Looking around I saw other alt Oscar writers split in half between Hannah and Her Sisters and Platoon.
 I even checked out Siskel and Ebert: Gene took Hannah, while Roger took Platoon.
 Funny, no one selected Blue Velvet.

 Best Actress: Marie Rivière, Le Rayon vert (The Green Ray)